stakater/StakaterPlatform/README.md

 6. [Add the public SSH key](https://docs.gitlab.com/ee/ssh/#per-repository-deploy-keys)(Deploy Keys) to your GitLab account with **write access** printed at the end of pipeline logs.
 7. Once key is added StakaterPlatform will deploy on your cluster (Estimated time: 5-10 minutes). :confetti_ball:
-8. 8.
-Use the printed dashboard token to access the Kubernetes dashboard at `dashboard-control.DOMAIN`	8.
-Access the Kubernetes dashboard at `dashboard-control.DOMAIN`.
-Token can be get by following command
+8. Use the printed dashboard token to access the Kubernetes dashboard at `dashboard-control.DOMAIN`

 ### Flow Diagram for Deployment via GitLab CI Pipeline